jslicense/spdx-osi.json/README.md

 As of December of 2015, [the SPDX legal mailing list](https://lists.spdx.org/pipermail/spdx-legal/) is considering both for identification.

-# Deprecated SPDX Identifiers
+# Deprecated SPDX Identifier

 A couple OSI-approved licenses have both deprecated SPDX license identifiers and equivalent SPDX license expressions.

-1. `WXwindows` is deprecated in favor of `GPL-2.0 WITH WxWindows-exception-3.1`
+1. `WXwindows` is deprecated in favor of `GPL-2.0 WITH WxWindows-exception-3.1`.
-2. `eCos-2.0` is deprecated in favor of `GPL-2.0 WITH eCos-exception-2.0`
+2. `eCos-2.0` is deprecated in favor of `GPL-2.0 WITH eCos-exception-2.0`.

 The array exported by this package includes only the SPDX license expressions for those licenses.